DevExpress/testcafe/examples/basic/README.md

 # Basic TestCafe API example

-*A set of examples that illustrate how to use TestCafe API.*
+*A set of sample tests that illustrate how to use TestCafe API*

 ## Running the example

-Clone repository to your machine and install dependencies:
+Clone the repository to your machine and install the dependencies:

 ```sh
 git clone https://github.com/DevExpress/testcafe.git